-Ask everyone about your haircut, and they may shrug and say it seems “fine.”
+Ask everyone about your haircut; they may shrug and say it seems “fine.”
 But ask for a professional recommendation?
-You’re possibly to get an earful of trite sayings, blanket, sweeping statements, and outdated, traditional painting tactics that won’t serve you properly in case you’re seeking to increase.
+You may get an earful of trite sayings, blanket, sweeping statements, and outdated, traditional painting tactics that won’t serve you properly if you want to increase.

 While government advisors can sincerely cater to your specific enterprise and desires, lifestyle coaches provide a varied angle.
-Because their purpose is to investigate your complete lifestyles — now not just your nine-to-five routine — they provide a more holistic standpoint.
-They frequently inspire their clients to look past the stale ideas they’ve maintained over a long time, leftover from mother and father and early mentors, to accept what without a doubt speaks to their souls.
+They provide a more holistic standpoint because they aim to investigate your complete lifestyle — now, not just your nine-to-five routine.
+They frequently inspire their clients to look past the stale ideas they’ve maintained over a long time, leftover from mother and father and early mentors, to accept what, without a doubt, speaks to their souls.

 Here, the proportion of the worst pieces of career advice they’ve heard and offer better recommendations.